lsolano/docs/nunit/TestCaseSource-Attribute.md

    with the signature of the method on which the attribute appears.
    See the **Test Case Construction** section below for details.

+Similar to Form 1 it is possible to pass parameters to the source, if the source is a method.

 #### Form 3 - [TestCaseSource(Type sourceType)]

 ```C#